 The filter inside of a heater serves a vital purpose.
 Heated air travels through the system to bring up the interior temperature.
 Air is not always pure, and it may carry dirt, dust, dander, and other contaminants.
-A filter acts as a screen to these impurities.
+A filter acts as a screen for these impurities.
 Air travels through the filter, and the filter catches all the dirt.
 A filter, however, can only do this job for so long.
 As more and more debris collects on the screen, the harder it becomes for air to get through.
 The older and dirtier the filter gets, the more restricted airflow becomes.
 Less airflow means the furnace can overheat.

 Changing the filter regularly must become a top furnace maintenance priority.
 Make sure a technician does the job and performs a routine inspection at suggested intervals.
 Overlooking minor details such as a filter change can lead to tremendous problems.
 Spend a little to change a filter, and you may avoid massive costs from other issues.

 A dirty filter is one reason why air might not circulate through the system.
 However, there are others.
 A blockage in an air grille, for example, could cause a similar problem.
 Keep on top of anything capable of producing air blockages; otherwise, problems may ensue.
 Doing so will likely require calling in a professional to check things out and perform any necessary fixes.
 Summit Heating & A/C handles everything from furnace tune-ups to full replacements.
 Denver-area residents can take advantage of our repair and maintenance work for their heating and cooling systems.